leppekja/laggingindicators/content/posts/obligatory-migration-post.md

 - not just continuing the post structure sorted by date.

+This type of work is a bit irritating to me - all this to avoid a not-very-large fee to reproduce something that already exists.
+That said, the practice with Git, PowerShell, and website deployment is always helpful.

 To do:

 - [ ] fix images in articles based on new path
-- [ ] bring over footnotes to articles.
+- [x] bring over footnotes to articles.
 - [x] update URLS.